carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Dynamic scaling scales the capacity of your Auto Scaling group **as traffic changes occur, based on demand**.
 - Types of Dynamic Scaling Policies => Increase and decrease the current capacity of the group based on:
   - `Target tracking scaling`: A Amazon CloudWatch metric and a target value (it can combine more than one target).
 Health checks are performed to ensure resource level is maintained.
-    - Use Case: Keep the average aggregate CPU utilization of your Auto Scaling group at 40% (and request count per target of your ALB target group at 1000)
+More cost-effective.
+    - Use Case:
+      1. A company runs an internal browser-based application.
+The application runs on Amazon EC2 instances behind an Application Load Balancer.
+The instances run in an Amazon EC2 Auto Scaling group across multiple Availability Zones.
+The Auto Scaling group scales up to 20 instances during work hours, but scales down to 2 instances overnight.
+Staff are complaining that the application is very slow when the day begins, although it runs well by midmorning.
+How should the scaling be changed to address the staff complaints and keep **costs to a minimum**?
+         - Though this sounds like a good use case for scheduled actions, both answers using scheduled actions will have 20 instances running regardless of actual demand.
+A better option to be more cost effective is to use a target tracking action that triggers at a lower CPU threshold.
+      2. A web application is being deployed on an Amazon ECS.
+The application is expected to receive a large volume of traffic initially.
+The company wishes to ensure that performance is good for the launch and that costs reduce as demand decreases
+         - Use Amazon ECS Service Auto Scaling with target tracking policies to scale when an Amazon CloudWatch alarm is breached.
+A Target Tracking Scaling policy increases or decreases the number of tasks that your service runs based on a target value for a specific metric.
   - `Step scaling`: A set of scaling adjustments, known as _step adjustments_, that vary based on the size of the alarm breach.
     - CloudWatch alarm `CPUUtilization` (60%-80%)- add 1, (>80%) - add 3 more, (30%-40%) - remove 1, (<30%) - remove 2 more
   - `Simple scaling`: A `single scaling adjustment`, with a `cooldown period` between each scaling activity.
-    - CloudWatch alarm CPUUtilization (>80%) - add 2 instances
+    - CloudWatch alarm CPUUtilization (>80%) - add 2 instances.

 ##### Predictive scaling